 This study focuses on the feelings of shame and its effects on someone abandoned by their mother.
 Shame has a profound effect on self esteem because it affects how a person sees him or herself and how they interact socially with others.
 Feelings of rejection, low self esteem resulting from this kind of abandonment from a mother can sometimes lead to social phobias, fear and anxiety in connection with relationships and interactions with others.

-This article by Dennis Balcom, written in 1998, details some of the main abandonment issues resulting from a father abandoning a son.
+An by Dennis Balcom, written in 1998, details some of the main abandonment issues resulting from a father abandoning a son.
 In particular, the article explains the problems of low self esteem and intimacy that abandoned sons often have and suggests ways that these issues could be treated.

 Unfortunately, according to Balcom, abandonment by fathers seems to occur quite a lot in the US.
 One major issue is that these abandoned sons seem unable to express emotions or express their feelings with their children and partners later in adulthood.